Tab-e-n/blue-runner/update_notes.md

    placing down tiles, and with a single left click it will allow you to fill in any holes you may have in the ground.
  - Added new shortcuts to temporarely hide layers.
+ - There is now a shortcut to start playtesting the level.
  - In the edit layers panel, there is now a new option:__ Unicolor__!
 Turning this on will make every layer only one color.
  - Added a new objects: